shamim0754/AlgorithmDatastructure/readme.md

   - Every node of DLL require extra space for an previous pointer
   - All operations require an extra pointer previous to be maintained.
 For example, in insertion, we need to modify previous pointers together with next pointers that will  take more time

+  Insertion: A node can be added in four ways
+  - At the beginning of the DLL
+  - After a given node.
+  - At the end of the DLL
+  - Before a given node.

 3. Circular Linked List − Last item contains link of the first element as next and the first element has a link to the last element as previous.